snowplow-archive/cloudfront-log-deserializer/README.md

 cloudfront-log-deserializer is a Deserializer to import Amazon Web Services' CloudFront access logs into [Apache Hive] [hive] ready for analysis.

-This Deserializer serves as the basis for the SnowPlow-specific Deserializers found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse CloudFront access log files in Hive, whether SnowPlow users or not.
+This Deserializer is used as a basis for the more specialized Deserializers used in [SnowPlow] [snowplow], a web-scale analytics platform built on Hadoop and Hive.

 cloudfront-log-deserializer is written in Java and is [available] [downloads] from GitHub as a downloadable jarfile.
 Currently it only supports CloudFront's [download distribution file format] [awslogdocs] (not the streaming file format).